particuleio/website/content/blog/flux-kustomize.en.md

 leitmotiv of this blog: [GitOps](https://www.weave.works/technologies/gitops/), the other one is the new here: [Kustomize](https://github.com/kubernetes-sigs/kustomize).

-We are long time user of [Helm](https://helm.sh/).
+We are long time users of [Helm](https://helm.sh/).
 Helm is a templating solution for Kubernetes based on [Go template](https://golang.org/pkg/text/template/).
 It's kind of the _de facto_ standart for Kubernetes application packaging.
 You can find official Helm